TheCompAce/Auto-GPT-Powershell/README.md

 7. **OpenAI Models**: Allows selection of an OpenAI model from the available options: `text-davinci-003`, `gpt-3.5-turbo`, and `gpt-4`.
 Default value: `text-davinci-003`.
 8. **Allow GPT in plugins**: Allows plugins to use the settings for OpenAI.
 Default value: `False`
 9. **Turn On Debug**: Enables or disables debug messages at most steps of the scripts.
 Default value: `False` (disabled).
+10. **Plugin Settings**: Allows you to Enable and change settings of Plugins.

 To update these options, select "y" when it prompts "Do you want to check options? (y)es/(n)o:" at the start.